risd-sound/sadi/README.md

 * Using system messages for accessing device sensors
 * Patch along: using accelerometer data with tone generator

-SHORT BREAK

-*Sonic interaction and experience part 2*
+PART 2

-* Interaction ideas
+* Interaction ideas, looking at MobMuPlat examples
 * Sampling (manipulating recorded sound)
+* Tour of a drum machine
+* Tour of sample scrubbers

+PART 3

-* Group assignment discussion
+* Group assignment and discussion
 * Work-time and assistance

 ---